 Personal Allowances and Allowable Interest

 In reality, both Income Tax and National Insurance Contributions (or NICs) are subject to a minimum income threshold.
-In practice, this means that the first portion of each individual’s income is non-taxable.
-This portion is known as the ‘personal allowance’.
-At its current level, the basic personal allowance threshold is set at £5,225.
-This rises to £7,550 once the individual reaches the age of 65, and rises again to £7,690 at the age of 75.
+In practice, this means that the first portion of each individual's income is non-taxable.
+This portion is known as the 'personal allowance'.
+For the 2018-19 tax year, the basic personal allowance threshold is set at £11,850.

 Total Income